Camping in Cypress Hills Interprovincial Park

 Saamis Tepee in Medicine Hat, Alberta.

-Our next day we packed up and drove back to the city.
-Along the way, we made a detour in Medicine Hat to visit the Saamis Tepee.
-This gigantic structure sits atop a hill overlooking the city, and is filled with 10 art pieces created by indigenous artists who share the history and cultural of the land and their peoples.
-It was originally built for the 1988 Olympic Winter Games held in Calgary.
-The tepee shares the history of the Blackfoot Confederacy, the Plains Cree, Plains Ojibwa, Assiniboin or Stoney, and small numbers of Dakota, Atsina and other groups, as well as the Métis of the Plains.
-The artwork has been contributed from indigenous artists from many different nations.
+Originally built for the 1988 Olympic Winter Games held in Calgary, it is also known as the World’s Tallest Teepee.
+The tepee shares the history of the Blackfoot Confederacy, the Plains Cree, Plains Ojibwa, Assiniboine or Stoney, and small numbers of Dakota, Atsina and other groups, as well as the Métis of the Plains.
 Informative boards accompany the artwork to explain the historical and cultural significance of both the art and the Treaty 7 region.
-Not knowing anything about the landmark other than seeing it on our drive to Cypress and deciding to stop on the way back, I thought this was certainly worth the visit while driving through southeastern Alberta.

 Discover more from Immersive Traveller